Russia denies responding to US proposal on Ukraine crisis

 The harsh exchanges in the Security Council came after Moscow lost an attempt to block the meeting and reflected the gulf between the two nuclear powers.
 It was the first open session where all protagonists in the Ukraine crisis spoke publicly, even though the U.N.’s most powerful body took no action.

-More high-level diplomacy is expected this week.
-Russian President Vladimir Putin met with Hungarian prime minister Victor Orban in Moscow on Tuesday and said in his opening remarks that the Kremlin’s security demands would be discussed.
+Putin hosted Hungarian Prime Minister Victor Orban in the Kremlin, saying he would brief him about the talks with the West on Russia’s security demands.
 Orban, in turn, stressed that no European leader wants a war in the region.

 Later in the day, Lavrov and Blinken were expected to have a phone call, and British Prime Minister Boris Johnson was scheduled to meet with Ukrainian President Volodymyr Zelenskyy in Kyiv.